Lloyds Bank disappoints on dividend after mis-selling charge

 The British bank, which last paid a dividend in 2008 before it was rescued by taxpayers during the financial crisis, said on Monday it expected to apply to the regulator in the second half of the year to restart dividend payments.

+Banking and political sources have said that Lloyds’ dividend plans would be an important factor in the government’s decision on when to sell its remaining 33 percent stake in the bank.

-Finance Minister George Osborne wants to sell the stake before the next election in 2015 and is keen for some of the shares to be offered to the public.
+Finance Minister George Osborne wants to sell the stake by the next parliamentary election in 2015 and is keen for some of the shares to be offered to the public.
+Retail investors would find Lloyds’ stock more attractive if it was paying a dividend.

-The Treasury and UK Financial Investments, which manages Britain’s stakes in Lloyds and Royal Bank of Scotland (RBS.L), are continuing to assess options for future share sales and have not made a final decision.

-Banking and political sources said the most likely scenario continues to be a second sale of Lloyds’ shares to institutions such as pension funds and insurers in March or April.
-One source said that up to 10 percent of the shares could be sold.

 Lloyds said last October it would set out its dividend policy alongside its 2013 results, but had not stated when it expected to restart payments.

-The bank’s shares closed down 4 percent, underperforming a 2.6 percent fall in the European banking index .SX7P.
+The bank’s shares were down 2.9 percent at 1155 GMT (6.55 a.m ET) on Monday, underperforming a 1 percent fall in the European banking index .SX7P.

 PPI was sold by banks and other lenders to millions of customers.
 But the policies were discredited when it emerged many borrowers were ineligible to claim on them - leaving the industry with a 20 billion pound compensation bill.